Chromatic aberration occurs when the camera lens fails to focus all colors to the same point and is very easy to correct in Adobe Lightroom.

 You can use the panel’s sliders to manually correct for green and purple fringing, or you can select the eyedropper and click on the offending color in the photograph.
 Once you choose the purple and green areas, Adobe Lightroom will attempt to correct the color in the edges.
 Then you can fine-tune the color de-fringing amount and hue using the sliders provided.

-Finally, check your photograph by zooming so that you can verify all offending color fringing has is corrected.
+Finally, check your photograph by zooming so that you can verify all offending color fringing has been corrected.